Khristina Chess

 “I’d always called my body ‘athletic.’
 Words like ‘stocky’ and ‘muscular’ described my figure.
 I was the fastest girl on the track and cross country teams.
 Muscular, stocky girls weren’t beautiful, though.
 Skinny girls were.
 Girls like Erica Miller.” ― Khristina Chess, quote from Hollow Beauty

-When tall, gorgeous Brody asks Olivia to prom, she’s ecstatic—until he casually suggests she use the next two months to lose some weight.
+That’s right.
+When tall, gorgeous Brody asks Olivia to prom, she’s ecstatic—until he suggests that she go on a diet!

 What starts as a few skipped meals spirals into a dangerous obsession—hours spent scrolling pro-ana and thinspo forums, tracking calories like a lifeline, and watching the number on the scale plummet.
 The more weight she sheds, the more she disappears.